 By law, some states received substantially more oversight than others.
 Placing some states under closer federal oversight impinged on these states’ capacity for self-government.
 That this disparate federal oversight was never challenged on equal sovereignty grounds in either a judicial or legislative process should color future efforts to navigate the principle’s muddy waters.
 Neutral, accessible information like population density or statistics on voter suppression can make a restored VRA compliant with the equal sovereignty principle.

-† Law clerk to a federal judge in Florida.
+Zachary Newkirk is a law clerk to a federal judge in Florida.
 JD & MA (History) 2017, Duke University School of Law; BA 2012, Cornell University.
 The views expressed here do not reflect the views of any past, current, or future employer.
 Thank you to Professor Guy Charles for his mentorship.
 Special gratitude to Meaghan Newkirk for her wonderful editing assistance.